imruhi/perspectiveRAG/README.md

 Code for evaluation and visualizing results is in `RAG\evaluation`

 Related paper presented as a poster at LREC 2026.
+Video presentation of poster can be found at [https://imruhi.github.io/posts/2026/03/13/](https://imruhi.github.io/posts/2026/03/13/)